wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-5.md

 Should there be context

-"In the beginning of the night"
+"In the beginning of the night..."

+"In the middle of the night..."

+"Early in the evening..."

+"

+"Late at night..."